 Dr. Pak Ho Tsang, Director, was born in Hong Kong, is a medical graduate of University of Hong Kong.
 He received further medical training in HK and UK and is a registered Specialist in General Surgery in HK.
 Being a surgeon he is also keenly interested in psychiatry, “cutting into the mind” as he said, for which he received further training and a post-graduate diploma in psychological medicine.
 Dr. Tsang is married with 2 daughters.
 He is a member of Vision First’s Board of Directors and supports the organisation with consultations, medications and medical supplies.

-Francesco Vecchio PhD, Director, is an Italian based at Monash University, Australia, where he earned a PhD researching asylum and irregular border-crossing to the ‘global city’.
-He moved to Hong Kong to work with the refugee community in 2005, after gaining academic and working experience in his country, Canada, France and Japan.
-Since then, he maintained constant relationship with a number of refugees, based on trust and mutual respect.
-They were the reason for his pursuing further studies.
-Francesco serves as correspondent for ISMU Foundation, Italy, an independent scientific organization developing research with a focus on international migration and social cohesion.
+Francesco Vecchio PhD, Director, is an Italian based at Charles Sturt University, Australia.
+He previously earned a PhD at Monash University where he researched asylum and irregular border-crossing.
+He moved to Hong Kong to work with the refugee community in 2005, after gaining extensive academic and working experience overseas.
+Since then, he maintains constant relationship with a number of refugees, based on trust and mutual respect.
+Francesco collaborates with ISMU Foundation, Italy, an independent scientific organization developing research with a focus on international migration and social cohesion.
 He contributes to the objectives of Vision First by aiding its long-term capacity and research program.

 Robert Tibbo, Director, is Canadian and moved to Hong Kong in 1990.
 He speaks fluent Thai and Mandarin.
 After obtaining an engineering degree at McGill University, his first career was in chemical engineering.
 He holds law degrees from the University of Melbourne and University of Auckland.
 He subsequently joined the Hong Kong Bar Association in 2005.
 In his law practise, which covers constiitional and administrative law, criminal law as well as civil litigation, Robert has represented dozens of torture claimants and refugees who value his humanitarian spirit as much as his robust legal representation.
 Advocating for and defending asylum seekers rights with the full vigour of the law, his reputation spread widely in the refugee community, before friendship drew him to Vision First, where he has now joined the board of directors